 Welcome From The Dean

 Welcome to the web site for the Summer Talent Academy for Professions in Health (STAPH).
-On this site you will be able to find information on this exciting program, entering its fourth year in 2014.
+On this site you will be able to find information on this exciting program, entering its fifth year in 2015.

 Purpose of STAPH